tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 In a similar way, we can annotate the display message with the `application/vnd.vegalite.v2+json` MIME renderer type.
-The VEGA string that we have generated earlier is then rendered with the internal jupyterlab javascript VEGA code:
+The VEGA string that we have generated earlier is then rendered with the internal JupyterLab javascript VEGA code:

 ```haskell